 The BBS replaced the previous BTO population monitoring survey, the Common Birds Census (CBC).
 Trends from the two schemes can be combined to give long-term bird population trends that run from the 1960s to the present.
 The latest joint CBC/BBS trends are published in the BirdTrends Report.

+The resulting UK bird population trends, and country and region trends, are published in the annual BBS report.
 For more information about how the trends are generated, and research carried out using BBS data, see our research & conservation section.

 The BTO/JNCC/RSPB Breeding Bird Survey is a partnership jointly funded by the BTO, RSPB and JNCC with fieldwork conducted by volunteers.
 This partnership also incorporates the Waterways Breeding Bird Survey (WBBS).